malwele2004/dump/README.md

 # dump
-An allocater for C, that is less error-prone and memory safe.
+A C allocater, that is less error-prone and is memory safe.